ase1/Data-Visualization-with-Twitter/README.md

 ![searchteams](images/searchteams.png)

 So now we have our data.
 Let's make a nice visual.
-The program can be run in full screen using Ctrl+Shift+R.
+FYI: The program can be run in full screen using Ctrl+Shift+R.

 Let's make a scoreboard first.
 In setup(), we set the size of the window to your display resolution (mine is 1366p x 768p), the font type, and the background color.
 We use variables *width* and *height* because we may need to reference these again.